de-Medeiros-insect-lab/Cicindelinae_ID/README.md

 ## Overview

-The project implements a hierarchical multilabel classification system to identify *Cicindela* species and subspecies from specimen images.
-The approach uses transfer learning with modern vision architectures and addresses class imbalance through weighted sampling.
+The project implements a multilabel classification system to identify *Cicindela* species and subspecies from specimen images.
+The approach uses transfer learning with modern vision architectures and addresses class imbalance through weighted sampling and asymmetric loss.

 ## Environment Setup